smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ---

-For a join to be considered a semi or anti-join it must have the following three qualities:
+For a join to be considered a semi or anti-join, it must have the following three qualities:

 1)	The join cannot create duplicate rows from the outer table.
 2)	The joining table cannot be used in the query projection (`SELECT` statement).